Béni Badibanga: Club career

 In February 2015, he signed a professional contract with the Standard Liège first team.
 On 25 July 2015, he made his senior debut against KV Kortrijk in a league match.
 In January 2017, he went on loan with Dutch Eredivisie club Roda JC.
 At the end of January 2018, he was loaned to Lierse in the Belgian First Division B. He left Standard Liège in the summer of 2018, having scored one goal and adding two assists in 37 appearances.

 In July 2018, he signed with Belgian First Division A side Waasland-Beveren.

 In July 2020, Badibanga joined Belgian Pro League club Royal Excel Mouscron.

 In January 2022, he signed with Moroccan club Raja Casablanca in the Botola.
 In August 2022, he terminated his contract with the club by mutual consent.

 In September 2022, he signed with RAAL La Louvière in the third tier Belgian National Division 1.
 In December 2022, it was announced that he would leave the club and would not play in the second half of the season.
 His departure was finalized in May 2023.

 In July 2023, Badibanga signed with Canadian Premier League club Forge FC.
 He made his debut for the club on 4 August 2023, in a substitute appearance against Cavalry FC.
-On 19 August, he scored his first goal for the club in a 1-1 draw against the HFX Wanderers.
+On 19 August, he scored his first goal for the club in a 1–1 draw against the HFX Wanderers.
 On 28 October, he helped Forge win their fourth league title, scoring a goal in a 2–1 win over Cavalry FC in the final.
 At the end of the season, he was named to the CPL Best XI.
 On 10 July 2024, he scored a goal from midfield against Toronto FC in the 2024 Canadian Championship.
 After the 2024 season, the club picked up his option for the 2025 season.
 The situation evolved into a contract dispute with Forge claiming he was under contract, while Badibanga claimed he terminated his contract with the club for just cause.

+In January 2026, he signed a one-year contract with Inter Toronto FC.